Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 How to install vinyl plank flooring on stairs

 Installing vinyl plank flooring on stairs is pretty straightforward.
+I go into ALL the details of how to install the stairs here.

 - Cut a plank to fit on the stair riser (if using).
 I did not do this.